 |---|---|---|

-| Core positioning | Dedicated NCCD evidence software for Australian schools | Voice-first school admin assistant with NCCD evidence included as one workflow |
+| Core positioning | Dedicated NCCD evidence software for Australian schools | Voice-first admin assistant for principals and school leadership, with NCCD evidence as one output |

-| Best fit | Teachers, NCCD coordinators, and school leaders who need evidence logging, readiness tracking, and audit-ready records | Schools that want broader teacher admin drafting across communication, incidents, reports, planning, and NCCD evidence |
+| Best fit | Teachers, NCCD coordinators, and school leaders who need evidence logging, readiness tracking, and audit-ready records | Leadership teams that want broader admin drafting across communication, incidents, reports, planning, and NCCD evidence |

-| Evidence logging speed | 3-second evidence logging | Public examples show short voice note capture before evidence is drafted and filed |
+| Evidence logging speed | 3-second evidence logging, complete at the moment of logging | Public example shows a 15-second voice note, auto-tagged, then reviewed by the teacher before it is filed |

-| Input style | Quick log flow for evidence, adjustments, consultation, and monitoring notes | Voice-first capture, then teacher review |
+| Input style | Quick log flow for evidence, adjustments, consultation, and monitoring notes | Voice-first capture, then teacher review of the draft |

 | NCCD-first workflow | Yes.
-NCCD evidence is the core product | NCCD evidence is included inside a broader admin assistant |
+NCCD evidence is the core product | NCCD evidence is one workflow inside a broader admin assistant |

 | 10-week evidence tracking | Yes.
-Built around the 10-week evidence period | Public pages reference evidence counting toward the 10-week threshold.
-Full tracking workflow not publicly confirmed |
+Built around the 10-week evidence period | Public example notes evidence counting toward the 10-week threshold.
+A school-wide coverage view is not publicly shown |

 | NCCD pillar tagging | Yes.
-Automatic quality pillar tagging | Public pages show category and level tagging.
-Quality pillar tagging is not publicly confirmed |
+Automatic quality pillar tagging | Public examples show disability category and adjustment level tagging.
+Quality pillar tagging is not publicly shown |

 | Readiness labels | Emerging → Developing → Strong → Audit-Ready | Not publicly confirmed |